Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * convert the bottom box of the inventory screen into storage slots

-* you can still craft stuff from subdued souls, fix it
 * black screen crash on mousing over soul with its legendary
 * estate && large rooms do not work
-* epsilon respawn mechanic
 * missing textures

 **"Serene Collective" design**